A targeted delivery is a type of rule for a flag that enables you to:

-(Optional) In the Configure Rule pane, search and add audiences for your delivery.
+- (Optional) search and add audiences for your delivery.
 For more information, see Target audiences.
 Audiences evaluate in the order in which you drag and drop them.
 You can choose whether to match each user on any or all of the audience conditions.

-Select the percent of audience traffic you want to be exposed to the flag variation.
+- Select the percent of audience traffic you want exposed to the flag variation.

-(Optional) You can create multiple deliveries for the same flag if you want to deliver different variations and different traffic allocations to different audiences.
+- (Optional) You can create multiple deliveries for the same flag if you want to deliver different variations and traffic allocations to different audiences.

 - (Optional) For each environment, you can configure different rules.
 Repeat the previous steps for other environments you want to configure.

-Deliveries are used for launching features, so no decisions events (aka impressions show up on your Results page.
-To measure the impact of a flag and track metrics on your Results page, create an experiment instead of a targeted delivery.
+Deliveries are used for launching features, so no decisions events show up on the results page.
+To measure the impact of a flag and track metrics on your results page, create an experiment instead of a targeted delivery.

-Before running an experiment and delivery rule for the same flag at the same time, be sure to read: Interactions between flag rules.
+Before running an experiment and delivery rule for the same flag at the same time, you must understand how flag rules interact.